-- 1. Obtain at least 50% of the total available marks across all the labs; - 2.
+- 1. Obtain at least 50% of the total available marks across all the assignments and lab projects; - 2.
 Obtain a D grade or better in the final exam.

 Passing NWEN 241

 To pass NWEN 241, a student must satisfy mandatory requirements and gain at least a C grade overall.